Katello/katello.org/docs/user_guide/troubleshooting/index.md

 **Caution: Dynflow console is considered a low-level tool and should be used very carefully, ideally discussing other resources first before using its features**

-If the failed task was taken cared of by other means (performing the failed steps manually) or it was identified as not critical to the whole task, one can ``skip`` the failed step and ``resume`` the task to continue.
+If the failed task was taken care of by other means (performing the failed steps manually) or it was identified as not critical to the whole task, one can ``skip`` the failed step and ``resume`` the task to continue.
 These tasks end up with `warning` result at the end, to indicate there was some difficulty during the run.

 ### Dealing with tasks running too long

-In came cases, there might be an issue with sub-services that makes it appear as the task is running too long, without any obvious evidence of doing something.
+In came cases, there might be an issue with sub-services that makes it appear as the task is running too long, without any obvious evidence that something is occurring withing the task.

 The first place to look in this case is filtering the tasks on ``state = running`` and looking at `Running Steps` in the task details: